 Optional SD Card Formatter – Diskpart

 Diskpart is the last solution that we can resort to.
-Why do we place it in the end?
+Why do we place it at the end?
 Well, because it requires putting some commands before memory card format is finally carried out.
 Here is the process you need to go through if you want to format an SD card.

 Step 1.
 Run diskpart and confirm you want to allow this app to make changes to your PC.